aws/eks-anywhere-build-tooling/projects/kubernetes-sigs/kind/README.md

 1. Update the `manifests/kindnet.yaml` file to match [upstream](https://github.com/kubernetes-sigs/kind/blob/main/pkg/build/nodeimage/const_cni.go#L28).
 The kindnetd image tag should match our new kind GIT_TAG.
 1. Verify the golang version has not changed.
 The version specified in `.go-version` should be the source of truth.
-1. Update checksums and attribution using `make run-attribution-checksums-in-docker` from the root of the repo.
+1. Update checksums and attribution using `make attribution checksums`.
 1. Validate images build locally (will take a while) using the steps above.
 1. Run `make create-kind-cluster-amd64 RELEASE_BRANCH=1-X` to ensure cluster creation works with the new image.
 1. Update the version at the top of this Readme.